News

 Homeowners of Altadena are now faced with questions and uncertainties.
 Where do they go from here?

-For communities of color like Altadena, they are not only faced with the physical destruction but the systemic challenges ahead.
+Communities of color like Altadena not only confront physical destruction but also navigate systemic challenges ahead.

-In California, thousands of homeowners have recently been dropped by their fire insurers.
-CNN reports that between 2020 and 2022, 2.8 million homeowner policies in California were not renewed, including 531,000 in areas affected by the current wildfires.
+In California, fire insurers have recently dropped thousands of homeowners.
+CNN reports that between 2020 and 2022, insurers declined to renew 2.8 million homeowner policies statewide—including 531,000 in wildfire-affected areas.

 The only plausible thing that is left, is holding onto to hope and faith, to face the rebuilding process head-on.